jcosborn/qex/src/experimental/graph/DESIGN.md

 If control flow must choose between slots, express that choice outside indexing.
 `storedSlot` exposes stored forward slot state, not a symbolic graph node; treat it as current only after evaluating the carrier or a consumer.
+Shape-only carriers retain prototypes and reject both `storedSlot` and generic `[]`;
+their owning operator supplies result views.

 Use `Gmulti` inside fused operators to share real work across related outputs or input gradients.
 The packed carrier should have an operator-specific slot